 You are awarded federal loans as part of your financial aid package.
 Since these loans generally have the lowest interest rates and most favorable terms, we encourage you to borrow these loans before considering any alternatives.
 Parents can borrow their Expected Family Contribution (EFC) through a number of loan options, both federal and private.
 Bentley also has a payment plan that can be combined with loans to reduce overall borrowing costs.
 More information on payment options for parent and students is available in financing options.

-There are varying deadlines for prospective students, depending on whether you are applying as an Early Decision, Early Action, or Regular Decision freshman or as a transfer student.
+There are varying deadlines for prospective students, depending on whether you are applying as an Early Decision or Regular Decision freshman or as a transfer student.

 - Returning undergraduate students must submit all required aid applications by April 15 preceding the academic year.

 - All application materials for graduate students are due no later than June 1 preceding the academic year.